 Website and Web Application Testing

-Instead, you can host your website files on your personal computer and make these files available via localhost.
-Then, you can access your localhost through your web browser and simulate the experience of visiting the website from a remote device.
-Except, everything is kept on your computer and nothing is shared outside it.
+By hosting your website files on your personal computer and making them available via localhost, you can access your website through your web browser and simulate the experience of visiting it from a remote device.
+The best part is that everything stays on your computer and remains private.

-Application and web developers use localhost this way all the time, as a private testing server for websites and applications.
-Localhost lets you test programs on your computer without sending files through the internet, which is more secure and won’t expose your website to the public before it’s ready.
+This is a common practice among application and web developers who use localhost as a private testing server for their websites and applications.
+It allows them to test programs without the need to send files through the internet, making it more secure and ensuring that their website is not exposed to the public before it's ready.

 Network and Speed Testing